Can sleeping be considered a real hobby?

 People who pursue hobbies usually have events where they get together with other like-minded people.
-Motorcycle enthusiasts get together with other enthusiasts to go for rides through roads winding across pretty landscapes.
+Motorcycle enthusiasts get together with other enthusiasts to ride through roads winding across pretty landscapes.
 Golfers golf in tournaments.
 Collectors compare collections.
 Movie buffs get together with other movie buffs and watch movies.
 Hobbies always involve doing something.

-What would sleeping enthusiasts do when they get together with other enthusiasts?
+What would sleep enthusiasts do when they get together with other enthusiasts?
 Go to a big room and lay down?

 Sounds thrilling, right?

 And, really, eating can be considered a hobby for some people.
-There are people who seek out new restaurants, are heavily occupied with eating vegan, seeking out a particular type of food, and many other angles.
+There are people who seek out new restaurants, are heavily occupied with eating vegan, seeking out a particular type of food, and many other angles to something that’s necessary for life.

 The sleep market was worth $28.6 billion in 2017.
 There were hundreds of different products.
 The sleep industry is of a size that rivals and surpasses many other more commonly accepted hobbies.